Springe direkt zu Inhalt

 The project Oral-History.Digital develops and implements a curation and research platform for scholarly collections of audio-visual narrative interviews.

-Researchers, educators and the general public can browse the collection using filters and full-text searches.
+Researchers, educators and the general public can browse the portal using filters and full-text searches.
+Currently, Oral-History.Digital lists 42 archives with 202 collections and 4113 interviews from 46 institutions.
 Registered users can view the audio or video files with subtitles and accompanying materials, and annotate them in their workbook.
 See the Research page for more information.

 Interview projects in museums, universities or foundations can upload their audio and video interviews with accompanying materials and edit them with tools for transcription or keywording.
-Depending on the indexing status and rights situation, the interviews can be made accessible through a differentiated user administration.
+Depending on the indexing status and rights situation, the interviews can be made accessible through a differentiated user administration or just made findable with metadata.
 Further information can be found on the Join page.

 Following the F.A.I.R. principles, Oral-History.Digital makes the interviews findable, accessible, interoperable, and reusable as audiovisual research data.
 A sophisticated rights management system protects the privacy of the interviewees.
 The infrastructure includes a media server for transcoding and streaming and a repository with an indexing and a research interface.
 Long-term preservation with persistent identifiers via CLARIN ensures the permanent availability of the interviews, regardless the duration of the project.
 For more information, see the page Documents (in German).

-Oral-History.Digital is being developed and tested in collaboration with the community which includes pilot users from research projects, museums, archives and foundations.
-Researchers from linguistics, social sciences, education and anthropology will accompany the project in a scientific advisory board.
+Oral-History.Digital is being developed and tested in collaboration with the community which includes archive partners from research projects, museums, archives and foundations.
+Researchers from linguistics, social sciences, education and anthropology are accompanying the project in a scientific advisory board.

 Oral-History.Digital has been funded by the Deutsche Forschungsgemeinschaft (German Research Foundation) since 2020 in the funding programme "e-Research Technologies".
 A second funding phase (2023 to 2026) has been approved by the DFG.
-Freie Universität Berlin will continue the infrastructure thereafter,among other things as a scientific service for other interview archives.
+Freie Universität Berlin will continue the infrastructure thereafter.
 The software is also available as Open Source.